-Now that's the million dollar question, and the answer is both yes and no. Yes, it can be a little confusing, which is precisely why we have created this guide.
-Despite stringent federal and state laws concerning gambling within the state, believe it or not there are some options for Florida residents seeking to engage in legally sanctioned sports betting.
+Now that's the million-dollar question, and the answer is both yes and no. Yes, it can be a little confusing, which is precisely why we have created this guide.
+Despite stringent federal and state laws concerning gambling within the state, believe it or not, there are some options for Florida residents seeking to engage in legally sanctioned sports betting.

 Federal Laws Affecting Sports Betting In Florida

-While these laws effectively regulate and prohibit much in the way of state side sports betting, their effectiveness ends at US borders.
-These laws do not reach beyond the borders of the United States, and do not prohibit US residents from engaging in sports betting either online or offline that is located, licensed and regulated outside of the United States.
+While these laws effectively regulate the market when it comes to stateside online sports betting, their effectiveness ends at US borders.
+These laws do not reach beyond the borders of the United States and do not prohibit US residents from engaging in sports betting either online or offline that is located, licensed and regulated outside of the United States.